Welcome back to Flexibility Is Freedom!

 (gravity, here, being an analogy for domain authority)

-Even if you produce the best, most relevant, and most user-friendly content, you still cannot overcome the huge difference in domain authority.
+So even if you produce the best, most relevant, and most user-friendly content, you still cannot overcome the huge difference in domain authority.

 I learned the hard way about the risk of relying on a single merchant (Amazon) who can singlehandly cut their commission rates and/or restructure their program.